Theatres allowed to open in May in latest Coronavirus roadmap, says Prime Minister

 Following Boris Johnson’s speech in the House of Commons this afternoon, details have been announced for the future of live entertainment, which includes West End theatres.
 This comes ahead of a press conference taking place at 7pm tonight, 22 February.

 Speaking about the four steps which have been planned to take England out of lockdown, Johnson confirmed that theatres will be allowed to reopen as part of step three, provisionally confirmed to take place from 17 May.
+Find out more about the four steps in the Coronavirus roadmap.

 In a roadmap which is “cautious but also irreversible”, Johnson stated that in step three, in-person performances and sports can come back within limits.
 He specifically mentioned that “theatres and concert halls can reopen their doors”, with pilots of larger events to take place using enhanced testing.